mzivic7/endcord/configuration.md

     Language dictionary for aspell.
     To list all installed languages, run `aspell dump dicts`.
     Additional dictionaries can be installed with package manager or downloaded [here](https://ftp.gnu.org/gnu/aspell/dict/0index.html) (extract archive and run "configure" script).
+- `mute_video = False`
+    Wether to mute video or not.
+If tru, will not initialize audio at all.

 ### Theme
 - `tree_width = 32`